-Following partial results by Chou, Wang \cite{CW}, B. He, G. Leng, K. Li \cite{HLL06}, M. Henk, A. Sch\"urman, J.M.
-Wills \cite{HSW}, Stancu \cite{Stancu}, Xiong \cite{Xio10} the paper B\"or\"oczky, Lutwak, Yang, Zhang \cite{BLYZ13} characterized even cone volume measures by the so called subspace concentration condition.
 However, the characterization of the cone volume measure of non-origin symmetric convex bodies is wide open.
 While Chen, Li, Zhu \cite{CSL} have recently verified that the subspace concentration condition is sufficient to ensure that a measure on $S^{n-1}$ is a cone volume measure, not even a meaningful conjecture is known about the right necessary conditions.
 All what is known concerning characterization is that B\"or\"oczky, Heged\H{u}s \cite{BoH15} characterized the restriction of a cone volume measure to an antipodal pair of points.

-In order to characterize uniqueness of an even cone volume measure, B\"or\"oczky, Lutwak, Yang, Zhang \cite{BLYZ12} proposed the logarithmic Brunn-Minkowski conjecture Conjecture~\ref{logBMconj} in the even case.
-First we recall the Brunn-Minkowski inequality, which states that for every pair of convex bodies $K$ and $L$ in $\R^n$, and for every $\lambda\in(0,1)$, one has
+B\"or\"oczky, Lutwak, Yang, Zhang \cite{BLYZ12} proposed the logarithmic Brunn-Minkowski conjecture Conjecture~\ref{logBMconj} in the even case.
+Before stating it, we recall the Brunn-Minkowski inequality, which says that for every pair of convex bodies $K$ and $L$ in $\R^n$, and for every $\lambda\in(0,1)$, one has

 with equality if and if $K$ and $L$ are homothetic (i.e. $L=\gamma K+x$ for $\gamma>0$, $x\in R^n$); or, equivalently